ashutoshkr45/Diabetes-Classification/README.md

 | Gaussian Naive Bayes        | 0.8272        |
 | Support Vector Machine (SVM)| 0.8311        |

-Among the classification models evaluated, the Gaussian Naive Bayes Classifier exhibits slightly better performance relative to the other classification models.
+Among the classification models evaluated, the Gaussian Naive Bayes and SVM Classifier exhibits slightly better performance relative to the other classification models.

 ## Importance